-Deciding where you want to travel is all well and good, but once you’ve got your destination sorted out there are still plenty of practical details to work out.
+Deciding where you want to travel is all well and good, but once you’ve got your destination sorted out there are still plenty of travel questions to answer.
 As much as we like to picture these trips as some sort of magical teleportation to an incredible location with nary a concern to trouble this new and wonderful state of relaxation and bliss, well, sometimes it doesn’t exactly go down that way.
 When it comes to the logistics of physically moving from place to unfamiliar place there are often more decisions to make than most people realize.

 Stay in one place or spread your time among several locations?
 The main consideration here is how much time you have.
 If you are hoping for any relaxation at all you will need at least two weeks before even considering multiple stops.
 If you decide you will have enough time to move around, however, I generally allow three or four nights for cities, and closer to a week for beaches or hiking destinations.
 Unless your favourite thing in the world is riding cramped Central American buses on rough, neglected roads, then eleven Guatemalan cities in nine nights seems reasonable.

 High or Low Season?
 Often this will be dictated by your job or family or other personal considerations but, if you have a choice, these two options can offer surprisingly different experiences of the exact same place.
 High season usually has the best weather and/or the most popular festivals, but will be more expensive, more crowded, and you will probably need to book most things ahead.
 Low season allows for more spontaneity and means fewer tourists.
 Although, in some places, much of the tourist infrastructure will close in the off-season, and now and then a pesky monsoon could encroach on your fun.